elidoran/node-cio/README.md

 ### Usage: Event Stream and Multiplex Client/Server

 This does the same as above in 'Multiplex Client/Server' and then creates a stream in the `mux-demux` instance named 'events' and wraps that with a `duplex-emitter` as 'Event Stream Client/Server' above.

+The 'events' stream is available at `socket.mxstreams.events` and `socket.eventor`.
+It will be automatically deleted when its 'close' event is emitted.

 ```javascript